 How to buy the best boiler

-You can use our choosing tool below to help you select the best type of boiler for your home – whether it's a combi, heat-only or system boiler.
+Below we explain the main things to consider when buying a boiler to help you choose the best type for your home – whether it's a combi, heat-only or system boiler.

-Select a boiler type, then click the green circles to find out more.
+Slide through the gallery to select a boiler type, then click the information points to find out more.

 Most UK households have a gas heating system equipped with a gas boiler.
 But if you're one of the the estimated 4.3m households not connected to the UK's gas network, there are alternatives.

 These include fitting an oil boiler, liquid petroleum gas or LPG boiler, or a wood-burning stove fitted with a back boiler.